 As most of Ontario enters Stage 3 of COVID-19, the anticipation to begin economic recovery is well underway.
 The financial relief that the Payday Loans Act amendments intend to provide individuals facing financial insecurity as a result of the pandemic may quickly be overshadowed by the introduction of rent repayment plans that push these same individuals to seek out more expensive credit.
 Payday loans are provincially regulated and provinces can legislate a lower cost of borrowing.
 For example, Quebec has strict legislation that limits the annual interest rate on its payday loans to just 35 per cent.
 Despite the lower interest rate, a 2019 Statistics Canada study that examined debt and financial distress among Canadian families found that Quebec residents are least likely to use payday loans (one per cent, compared to five per cent in Ontario).

 Introducing legislation that may tempt individuals to use payday loans without reducing the cost to borrow may have unwanted consequences.
 As it stands, Ontario’s existing payday loan protections may not be enough to counter an accelerated borrowing rate that, if left unchecked, may inevitably hinder a speedy economic recovery.

 Maggie Vourakes is currently a law student at Osgoode Hall Law School with a background in journalism.
-Before entering law school, she launched and operated her own business and has performed and studied as an opera singer in Florence, Italy.

 Photo credit / ChrisGorgio ISTOCKPHOTO.COM